sez11a/liferay-docs/develop/tutorials/articles-dxp/100-tooling/08-deployment-helper/00-deployment-helper-intro.markdown

         <target name="build-deployment-helper">
             <build-deployment-helper
                 deploymentFileNames="test.jar"
-                deploymentPath="deploy"
                 outputFileName="samples.war"
             />
         </target>
     </project>

-For the example code above, you've defined a `test.jar` file as a deployment file, which will be wrapped in a `samples.war` file and deployed to the `deploy` folder.
+For the example code above, you've defined a `test.jar` file as a deployment file, which will be wrapped in a `samples.war` file.
+The Deployment Helper automatically deploys the WAR to your Liferay instance's `deploy` folder.
 See the
 [Deployment Helper property descriptions](/develop/reference/-/knowledge_base/7-0/deployment-helper-gradle-plugin#task-properties) for more information on how these are set.